qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 Once you have one or more connections defined to a database (see section :ref:`vector_create_stored_connection`), you can load layers from it.
-Of course, this requires having available data.
-See e.g. section :ref:`vector_import_data_in_postgis` for a discussion on importing data into a PostGIS database.
+Of course, this requires that data are available.
+See section :ref:`vector_import_data_in_postgis` for a discussion on importing data into a PostGIS database.